 I also specifically write reviews of my attempts at sustainable travel, including sharing things that didn't quite work or go so well.
 I think it is important for people to know it's ok to mess up on a long but worthwhile journey.
 Everyone is trying - everyone only has to keep trying.
 You can start trying too.

 I also share my own go-to resources, which I really use to help plan a more sustainable trip, and also to carbon offset my year.
+You can find these in the top menu under 'Sustainable Travel'.
 As I try more things, over time I may add to these resources - or you can contribute to it too!

 Teja on the Horizon Expanded Universe